-Viroverse is a platform for the collection, storage, retrieval, and analysis of experimental data for microbiology workflows.
-Developed in-house for ten years, it serves as the principal data store for HIV sequencing experiments conducted in the Mullins Lab.
+Viroverse is a platform for the collection, storage, retrieval, and analysis of experimental data for laboratory workflows.
+Developed in-house for twelve years, it serves as the principal data store for HIV sequencing experiments conducted in the Mullins Lab.
 Viroverse currently houses tens of thousands of viral nucleotide sequences, together with comprehensive metadata about their creation including PCR protocols, gel images, subject clinical data, and more.

 Want to adopt Viroverse in your lab?
 Contact the Mullins Lab to discuss the possibilities.

 Track the provenance of viral sequences starting from the original tissue sample.
 Each workflow step—nucleic acid extraction, reverse transcription, PCR, and sequencing—is recorded, including protocol details like primers, enzymes, and output concentrations.

 Pull specific sequences and samples from a collection of thousands in seconds.
 Viroverse’s search allows filtering by tissue, project, scientist, amplicon, and more.
 Integration with Viroblast lets you match sequence contents against your whole collection to screen for contamination.